Go to content

 The grounds for the processing above is Article 6(1), point e) GDPR.

-3.4.5 When you subscribe to our newsletter, press releases or RePORTagen
+3.4.5 When you subscribe to our newsletter, press releases etc.

 The grounds for the processing above is Article 6(1), point e) GDPR.

-3.3 - If we need to collect more personal data than specified above, we will inform you by
+3.3 - If we need to collect more personal data than specified above, we will inform you byupdating this Policy.

 4. Purposes of processing the personal data